What is Free Software

 The four freedoms are given by a software licence.
 Software licences define the conditions under which a programme can be used and reused.
 For it to be Free Software, the licence text must contain at least the four freedoms.
 The Free Software Foundation and the Open Source Initiative maintain lists of reviewed and approved licences.
 An application can usually not be considered Free Software if its licence does not appear in one of these lists.

-There are a multitude of licences with different focuses, and a software product or parts of it can also be licenced under more than one licence.
+There are a multitude of licences with different focuses, and a software product or parts of it can also be licensed under more than one licence.
 The actual selection is a strategic question but you are advised to pick one of the most widely used licences.
 For more insights on legal and licensing questions, you can Read more...

 Free Software is about freedom.
-In practice, this provides numerous advantages for users, organisations, businesses and governments.
+In practice, this provides numerous advantages for users, organisations, businesses, and governments.

 Free Software helps to develop and maintain tailored software that suits your needs, not just the vendor's business model.